I can't even remember all the projects I've worked on over the years but here is a sample:

 |

-IoT Hackday 2015Our team built a portable Jukebox that attaches to your computer bag.
+IoT Hack Day 2015The next year, I was able to sign up as a participant!
+Our team built a portable Jukebox that attaches to your computer bag.

 The speaker enclosures were built from 2" PVC pipe in two mirrored sections to fit the backpack.
 320+ Neopixel LEDs were attached with clear tape or hot glue and wired into one long string.
-A Particle Photon used programed to get tweets sent to @jukeboxbackpack and transmits the specific tweeted number to an Arduino Nano.
+A Particle Photon was programmed to get tweets sent to @jukeboxbackpack and transmit the specific tweeted number to an Arduino Nano.
 The Nano would then drive an MP3 player shield to play the song corresponding to that number (held on an SD card).
 A separate Arduino Micro Pro ran the LED show, with a microphone attached to a small hole in the side of the speaker enclosure.
 A 11.7V 2600mAh Lithium ion battery was connected to two DC-DC 5V converters, one for each side of the LED light strips and the 12V audio Amp was connected directly to the battery.
 A separate 7.2V Lion battery was used for the Photon and Nano.
-The music from the MP3 player output jack was connected to the amp via a normal audio cable. |
+The music from the MP3 player output jack was connected to the amp via a normal audio cable.
+Still looking for a video. |

 |

-Cube-It - Impaired Attention Measuring Device
+IoT Hackday 2017Cube-It - Impaired Attention Measuring Device

 Check out the Devpost link here.
 The goal is to create a device that can help measure how long someone takes to perform simple requests, along with how much 'fidgeting' they perform while doing it.
+A system would comprise a computer with headphones for the person being tested, and a bluetooth connection to the cube.
+The computer would give an audio message like "Press the blue button" and issue a command to the cube to light one of the sides blue.
+Because the orientation of the cube is known, the side to be lit could be the one facing away from the subject.
+The computer could then monitor how many turns it takes and how long it takes for the person to find and press the blue side.
+Increasingly more complex sequences could be generated, like "press the blue side followed by the red side", given indications of whether the person is paying attention.
 The prototype contains an Adafruit Bluetooth Feather, 9-DOF sensor, battery and a matrix of switches and LEDs on each face of the cube.
-The mechanical design is on OnShape - just search for Cube-it. |
+I don't have many pictures of the day - I was too busy hacking!
+The mechanical design is on OnShape - just search for Cube-it.
+First test of side panel. |